 Your application will be judged solely on the basis of how you demonstrate that you meet the selection criteria stated in the job description.

-You will be required to upload a CV (including a list of publications) and a statement of research interests (maximum 3 pages).
 Please upload all documents as PDF files with your name and the document type in the filename.